-Introduction to machine learning
+Introduction to Machine Learning

-Click the image above for a video discussing the difference between machine learning, AI, and deep learning.
+Click the image above for a video discussing the difference between Machine Learning, AI, and Deep Learning.

 Welcome to this course on classical machine learning for beginners!
 Whether you're completely new to this topic, or an experienced ML practitioner looking to brush up on an area, we're happy to have you join us!
-We want to create a friendly launching spot for your ML study and would be happy to evaluate, respond to, and incorporate your feedback.
+We want to create a friendly launching spot for your ML learning and would be happy to evaluate, respond to, and incorporate your feedback.

-Click the image above for a video: MIT's John Guttag introduces machine learning
+Click the image above for a video: MIT's John Guttag introduces Machine Learning

-Getting started with machine learning
+Getting started with Machine Learning